friedgreenrepos/secretsantabrus/README.md

 # secretsantabrus
 Extremely simple contactless secret santa python script

-csv file and send email are momentarily hardcoded so you'll have to change the script in order for it to work.
+the csv file name and the sender email are momentarily hardcoded in the script, so you'll have to edit them manually in order for it to work. the variables are: *csv_file* and *sender_address*